akka/akka/akka-docs/src/main/paradox/typed/persistence-snapshot.md

-# Persistence - snapshotting
+# Snapshotting

 ## Snapshots

-As you model your domain using @ref:[persistent actors](persistence.md), you may notice that some actors may be prone to accumulating extremely long event logs and experiencing long recovery times.
+As you model your domain using @ref:[EventSourced actors](persistence.md), you may notice that some actors may be prone to accumulating extremely long event logs and experiencing long recovery times.
 Sometimes, the right approach may be to split out into a set of shorter lived actors.
 However, when this is not an option, you can use snapshots to reduce recovery times drastically.